-Unless otherwise specified, use the newer rules (the first choice).
-According to the 2013 edition of the UNESCO document Word Braille Usage, the pre-2002 is prefered for Arabic in Bahrain, Iran, Malaysia, and Indonesia.
+Generally, the later braille rules (and first template) are preferred unless otherwise specified.
+According to the 2013 edition of the UNESCO document Word Braille Usage, the pre-2002 rules are used in Bahrain, Iran, Malaysia, and Indonesia.

-For the details about the DBT translator used by Arabic (rules written in 2002): click here.
+For details about the DBT translator used by Arabic under the 2002 rules: click here.

-For the details about the DBT translator used by Arabic (pre-2002 rules): click here.
+For details about the DBT translator for Arabic using pre-2002 rules: click here.

 Arabic is usually produced in contracted braille.
 This means that words are not produced in braille on a one-for-one basis.
 There are abbreviations or contractions in the text.
 If you have questions about how braille is produced, please contact a member of the relevant braille authority.

-DBT is starting to support the Arabic braille code for mathematics, approved in 2002.
-To use this translator, the math material needs to be using the DBT style math.
-This happens automatically with the import of LaTeX files and some other formats.
+DBT now supports the Arabic braille code for mathematics, approved in 2002.
+To use this translator, the math material needs to use the DBT math style.
+This style is applied automatically with the import of LaTeX files and some other formats.